-Now I am going to explain how we can create the sample path of the Poisson process using the Matlab code.
-So since I said the Poisson process is related with the inter arrival times or exponential distribution, so I can start with the time 0 there is no customer in the system and I can go for what is a maximum time I need the sample path then I can keep on create the random variables.

-From the random variable I can generate the exponentially distributed the time event then I can shift the time event by T (i + 1) by adding the next exponentially distributed time event, then I can go for plotting the sample path.
-So this is the one sample path in which over the time from 0 to 10, the number of arrivals occurs in the interval 0 to 10 in the form of that means there is one arrival occurs at this time, therefore the N (t) value is incremented by 1 and it is taking the same value and when at the second arrival occurs, then the increment is taken by 2 and so on.
+Now I am going to explain how we can create the sample path of the Poisson process using the MATLAB code.
+So since I said the Poisson process is related with the inter-arrival times are exponential distribution so I can start with the time 0 there is no customer in the system and I can go for what is the maximum time I need the sample path then I can keep on create the random variables.
+From the random variable I can generate the exponentially distributed the time event.
+Then I can shift the time event by T of i plus 1 by adding the next exponentially distributed time event.
+Then I can go for plotting the sample path.

-So and if you see carefully the sample path you can find out the increment is always by 1 over the time and there is no 2 arrival or more than 1 arrival in a very small interval of time and you can able to see the inter arrival time that is going to be a exponentially distributed with a parameter Lambda whatever the Lambda f chosen in this sample path.
-So this is the way the sample path of the Poisson process looks like.
+So this is the one sample path in which over the time from 0 to 10 the number of arrivals occurs in the interval 0 to 10 in the form of that means there is a 1 arrival occurs at this time therefore the N of t values is incremented by 1 and it is taking the same value and when at the second arrival occurs then the increment is taken by 2 and so on.
+And if you see carefully the sample path you can find out the increment is always by 1 over that time and there is no two arrival or more than one arrival in a very small interval of time and you can come, you can able to see the inter arrival time that is going to be exponentially distributed with the parameter lambda whatever the lambda I have chosen in this sample path.
+So this is the way the sample path of the Poisson process look like.